 Operations: You have a service or a product that needs to be delivered to your client, and you rely on technology to make that happen.
 How can your day-to-day tech support be designed in a way that allows you to deliver your services in the most effortless way possible.
 It’s important to know the context of the situation and the people who will be using the technology before implementing solutions.

 Innovation: The tech world is constantly coming out with new and innovative products, processes, or services.
 When you are trying to run a business, you don’t have time to stay up to date on these trends.
-Companies need a trusted technology partner that can provide the technical expertise/understanding combined with the deep knowledge of your business to advise on what will work best for your business
+Companies need a trusted technology partner that can provide the technical expertise/understanding combined with the deep knowledge of your business to advise on what will work best for your business.

 Security: Choosing what cybersecurity products or services to use is ultimately a business decision.
-Its important to have a trusted partner that provides cutting edge security solutions; however, it is also important to have a provider that can translate the pros and cons of those security solutions as it pertains to your business.
+It’s important to have a trusted partner that provides cutting edge security solutions; however, it is also important to have a provider that can translate the pros and cons of those security solutions as it pertains to your business.

 2.)
 Support